IntrepidPursuits/thread-group-ios/README.md

 Running
 -------

 Using Xcode, run the application in the simulator or a connected iOS device.
 Be sure to run a device or emulator that runs iOS 8.3 or higher.
-Be sure to be connected to the correct WiFi network that can route traffice to the Border Router.
+Be sure to be connected to the correct WiFi network that can route traffic to the Border Router.

-// TODO: Is this Android specific language
-When the app starts up, an mDNS discovery service is started.
+When the app starts up, the iOS mDNS discovery service is started.
 It listens for `_thread-net._udp` type entries on the `.local` domain.
 Be sure that the service has a `<TXT>` record containing the attributes `net_name` and `xpanid`.